-At this stage, it may be helpful to remove all the series except the original paraequilibrium calculation results from the plots to avoid them becoming cluttered.
+At this stage, it may be helpful to remove all the series except the original para-equilibrium calculation results from the plots to avoid them becoming cluttered.
 (If required, the numerical data from the series can first be exported in text form using 'Copy data' from the right-click menu and then pasting these data into a spreadsheet or text editor.
 Alternatively, the plots can be exported in graphical form using 'Copy pixmap'.)
 To remove a series from a plot, first click on that plot and then select the name of the series in the 'Options' window.
 (Failure to do this can result in series from other plots being deleted instead.)
 Multiple series can be selected using the Ctrl button.
 Remove them using the Delete button or 'Remove series' from the right-click menu.

-Reset the 'consider as ratio from matrix diffusivity' value back to its default value of '0.01' in the 'Special' tab, keep the nucleus composition model set at 'para-equilibrium' and click 'OK' to save the changes.
-Open 'Global > Precipitation domains' > 'General'.
-It contains a few data on the microstructure like dislocation density or grain diameter.
+Reset the 'consider as ratio from matrix diffusivity' value back to its default value of '0.01' in the 'Special' tab, keep the nucleus composition model set at 'para-equilibrium' and click 'OK'

+to save the changes.
+Open 'Global > precipitation domains' and click on the 'Microstructure' tab.
 The default values for each of the structural parameters are shown in the image below.